demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_-_Get_Detections_by_Incident_README.md

-This playbook enabled to get the CrowdStrike detections details based on the CrowdStrike incident ID.
+This playbook enables getting CrowdStrike Falcon detection details based on the CrowdStrike incident ID.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.